thephpleague/url/source/components/overview.md

 # URL components

 An URL string is composed of up to 8 components.
-The `League\Url` library provides a class for each URL component.
-These classes can all be use independently of the `League\Url\Url` or `League\Url\UrlImmutable` classes.
+The `League\Url` library provides interfaces and classes to interact with each URL component.
+The classes can all be use independently of a `League\Url\UrlInterface` implementing class.

 ## Component Interface